-The Senior Recital is the culminating formal performance required of all music majors, and must consist of a minimum of forty-five minutes of repertoire, (excluding the intermission).
-Students must submit extended program notes discussing the content of the recital.
+The senior recital is the culminating formal performance required of all music majors, and must consist of a minimum of forty-five minutes of repertoire, (excluding the intermission).
+Senior students must submit extended program notes discussing the content of the recital as part of the College's senior thesis requirement.
 Students must present and pass a recital hearing no fewer than two weeks prior to the scheduled recital.
 The applied instructor must approve all recital repertoire.

-Prerequisites: MUS 301 Program: Music and Music Education
+Prerequisites: MUS 301.
+Fall and spring Program: Music and Music Education

-Musical Ensembles are large student performing organizations, including Band and Choir.
+Musical Ensembles are large student performing organizations, including Band and Choir Courses should be taken in sequential order.